2 killed, 20 injured as 18 coaches of Mumbai-bound train derail in Jharkhand

 In a social media post, the Congress listed 14 major train accidents over the last 10 years, asking who was responsible for them.
 The first of these accidents occurred less than two weeks after the Bharatiya Janata Party swept the 2014 Lok Sabha election.

+Samajwadi Party leader Akhilesh Yadav said the Union government wants to “make a record” of the number of train accidents, reported ANI.

+“Despite the government’s claims of safety and security and a big budget, why are accidents happening?” asked Yadav.
+“Some time ago, India participated in COP29 [Conference of the Parties] and G20 was also held…Uttarakhand has also seen landslides.
+The government should tell what it is doing to tackle such incidents.”

-This year, on July 18, several coaches of the Chandigarh-Dibrugarh Express derailed in Uttar Pradesh’s Gonda district, killing two people and injuring over 30 others.
+On July 18, several coaches of the Chandigarh-Dibrugarh Express derailed in Uttar Pradesh’s Gonda district, killing two people and injuring over 30 others.
 A preliminary investigation found that improper fastening of the railway track may have been responsible.

 On June 17, a goods train collided with the Sealdah-bound Kanchanjunga Express near the New Jalpaiguri railway station in West Bengal’s Darjeeling district, killing 10 persons.